Menditect/documentation/additional/01-howtos/cicd-flow.md

 ### 1: get testconfigurations

 If you know the Key of the Test Configuration that you want to execute, you can skip this step.
+You can find the Key by [Editing the Test Configuration](../../test-configuration#edit-a-test-configuration).
+The Key is shown in the header at the end of the title.

 If you only know the Name, use this step to get a list of Test Configurations.
 This way you can filter the list by name so you can determine the Key of the Test Configuration.